redhead/diploma-thesis/Event Sourcing.md

 Event names should reflect their intents from the business point of view.
 The `AddressCorrected` and `CustomerMoved` events reflect different business values in the domain, even though they probably may result in the same data change (updating the address).

 The event in the example is named after the intent it represents as a verb in the past tense.
-This is important as the domain event symbolizes something that has happened in the past.
-A historic event that marks a state transition in the application.
+This is important as the domain event symbolizes something that has happened in the past, a historic event that marks a state transition in the application.
 So, all events should follow this simple convention and be named as verbs in the past tense.

 Another essential thing is that objects of this class are immutable as designed by the final fields and getter methods only.
 This is because the event has already happened and we can never change it in the very same way we can't change our past in the real world.